This guide provides information on applying for and managing a US private loan as a new or continuing student.

 Important things to note before completing your COA:

-- You cannot save the form and return to it later, so read through the form first and make sure you have all of the required information to hand before you start.
+- You cannot save the form and return to it later, so read the form carefully first and make sure you have all of the required information to hand before you start.

 - The COA contains a large amount of data, so allow a few seconds for the form to open initially and when submitting.